 Continuity organizations are understandably very proud of the community they’ve built and the products and services they provide to their constituents.
 That’s what makes a passion-driven affinity so powerful, right?
 You are creating an experience where lots of like-minded people can feel good together, about something they all love to do.

 That good feeling comes from the camaraderie, advocacy, magazines, member cards, decals, discounts and other benefits they receive.
 It’s rewarding for the organization to know that people with this shared interest are actually willing to PAY something to join and be a part of the exclusive group.

 “BUT WE DON’T WANT TO DEVALUE THE BRAND BY OFFERING IT AT A DISCOUNTED RATE.”

-You have an entire year to illustrate to the member all the value they are getting in benefits and services at that great introductory first-year price.
+You have an entire year to illustrate all the value they are getting in benefits and services at that great introductory first-year price.
 If your programs and services satisfy them in the first year, they’ll remember that when it comes time to renew.
 Paying for another year at full price will be well worth their investment.
 The key here is to MAKE SURE you prove that value to them.
-Make sure you effectively onboard the new member and provide ongoing communication, services and engagement throughout that first year.
+Make sure you effectively onboard the new customer and provide ongoing communication, services and engagement throughout that first year.